 Welcome to the future.
 It’s here.
 RIGHT NOW!

-To put it simply – a chatbot (sometimes referred to as a chat bot) is a computer program that simulates a conversation with users to achieve a specific goal (e.g. provide information).
+What is a chatbot?
+A chatbot (sometimes referred to as a chat bot) is a computer program that simulates a conversation with users to achieve a specific goal (e.g. provide information).

 Chatbots are increasing their share in businesses, which can be clearly seen by looking at Google Trends – over the last 3 years, interest in chatbot technologies has increased by almost 600%!